mtuck/test/README.md

 --This is for when a distro did not 'Freeze' in Aptos.
 Change the distro no and work id with the appropriate ones

---Run the statement, and then copy and paste the XML created to the MSMQ site http://paperw.thepaperstore.com/msmq.aspx
+--Run the statement, and then copy and paste the XML created to the MSMQ site __INSERT URL__

 --Use the Business Entity 'Distribution'